Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Issuer/0-intro-issuer.md

 ## What is it?

+An Issuer CRD extends the Kubernetes API, abstracting away the complexity of Certificate Authorities (CAs) inside your clusters.
-An Issuer is a Kubernetes resource which represents an **entity** capable of storing, signing, and issuing {{mids}}.
+Each Issuer object represents an **entity** capable of storing, signing, and issuing {{mids}}.
-This is typically, but not restricted to, X.509 certificates.
+These {{mids}} are typically, but not restricted to, X.509 certificates.
 This entity could be a digital security company you already know and trust, a non-profit organization or just some well-known device inside your data center.
 Each of these entities present their own strengths, with their use determined by organizational policies, individual choice and the task at hand.
 In a Kubernetes architecture which <span class="value-drivers">prevents misuse and compromise</span>, use of a cert-manager Issuer is a mandatory requirement.